Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Experiments

 \paragraph{Evaluation Datasets} To ensure comparability with prior work, we conduct evaluations on a suite of mathematical reasoning datasets that are widely used as standard benchmarks.
 We use {AIME 2024 \cite{aime_2024}}, {AIME 2025 \cite{aime_2025}}, {BeyondAIME \cite{seed2025seed1}}, {MATH 500 \cite{hendrycks2021measuring, lightman2023let}}, {AMC \cite{amc_2023}}, {MinervaMath \cite{lewkowycz2022solving}}, and the \textit{OE\_TO\_maths\_en\_COMP} subset of OlympiadBench \cite{he2024olympiadbench}.
 The dataset details are introduced in Appendix \ref{app:data}.

 \paragraph{Baselines} We compare \model with the following competitive baselines:

-\begin{itemize}[leftmargin=*] \item \textbf{Large Language Models (LLMs)}.
-These models take textual inputs and generate textual outputs.
-We include \texttt{Qwen3-235B-A22B (Thinking)} \cite{yang2025qwen3} and \texttt{Qwen3-32B (Non-Thinking, Thinking)} \cite{yang2025qwen3}. \item \textbf{Large Vision-Language Models (LVLMs)}.
-These models could accept both text and images as inputs and produce textual outputs.
-We evaluate \texttt{GLM-4.5V (108B)} \cite{hong2025glm45v_glm41vthinking}, \texttt{MiMo-VL-7B-SFT-2508} \cite{yue2025mimo_vl}, and \texttt{Qwen3-VL-32B-Instruct}. \item \textbf{Unified Multimodal Models (UMMs)}.
-These models also take both text and images as inputs, but can generate visual outputs.
-We include \texttt{Bagel-7B-MoT} \cite{deng2025emerging} and \texttt{Bagel-Zebra-CoT} \cite{li2025zebra}. \item \textbf{Tool-Augmented Vision-Language Models (TAVLMs)}.
-These models enhance visual reasoning by invoking predefined tools or APIs to process given images.
-We include two RL-based models \texttt{DeepEyes} \cite{zheng2025deepeyes} and \texttt{Chain-of-Focus} \cite{zhang2025chain}. \end{itemize} In addition, we provide a text-only RL baseline, where the base model is trained with GRPO solely on the problem–answer pairs from DeepMath-103K.
-This setting does not involve multi-turn rollout, image generation, or any external feedback, and the reward is computed only from the final textual output---covering both answer correctness and output format.
+\begin{itemize}[leftmargin=*] \item \textbf{Implicit-State Reasoning Models }.
+These models generate text-only outputs that implicitly maintain all intermediate states.
+We include three LLMs: \texttt{Qwen3-235B-A22B (Thinking)} \cite{yang2025qwen3} and \texttt{Qwen3-32B (Non-Thinking, Thinking)} \cite{yang2025qwen3}; and three LVLMs: \texttt{GLM-4.5V (108B)}, \texttt{Qwen3-VL-8B-Instruct}, and \texttt{Qwen3-VL-32B-Instruct}. \item \textbf{Unconstrained Visual Generation Models}.
+Unified multimodal models (UMMs) that generate images as part of the reasoning process, including \texttt{Bagel-7B-MoT} \cite{deng2025emerging} and \texttt{Bagel-Zebra-CoT} \cite{li2025zebra}. \item \textbf{Tool-Augmented Vision-Language Models (TAVLMs)}.
+Models that rely on predefined visual tools or APIs operating on given images, including \texttt{DeepEyes} \cite{zheng2025deepeyes} and \texttt{Chain-of-Focus} \cite{zhang2025chain}. \end{itemize} We additionally include a text-only RL baseline trained with GRPO on DeepMath-103K, which optimizes trajectory-level correctness and format rewards without executable visual construction or interpreter feedback.
 For all baseline models, we set the maximum generation length, sampling temperatures, and other hyperparameters follow the recommended configurations from their respective papers or reports.
 The prompt templates are shown in Appendix \ref{subsec:prompt_reasoning}.
 Due to space constraints, for UMMs and TAVLMs, we report results on a subset of datasets in the main ablation study for clarity; full results are deferred to Appendix \ref{app:add-exp}.

 \paragraph{Evaluation Metrics} To ensure a stable evaluation, we default to pass@$k$ evaluation \cite{chen2021evaluating} and report pass@1 metrics.
 Specifically, we generate 64 responses for each question of AIME 2024 and AIME 2025 (i.e., $k=64$), and $k=1$ for the remaining datasets.
 The pass@1 metric is then computed as: $\text{pass} @ 1=\frac{1}{k} \sum_{i=1}^k p_i$, where $p_i$ denotes the correctness of the $i$-th response.